Featured

 Finding a therapist with Grow Therapy starts with three simple questions: your state, insurance or payment preference, including cash, and the broad reason you’re seeking therapy.

 Many people don’t know where to start.
-From therapist availability to finding a mental health professional who specializes in your area of need, the process can feel overwhelming.
+From locating a local therapist to finding a mental health professional who specializes in the care you need, there are many hurdles that can make the process feel overwhelming.

-Fortunately, online therapy platforms are filling the gap for many people, whether it’s an issue with payment options, finding qualified providers in their area, or utilizing insurance benefits.
+Fortunately, online therapy platforms are making the search much easier, offering assistance with understanding payment options, finding qualified providers across the country, and utilizing insurance benefits.

-Grow Therapy and BetterHelp are two online therapy platforms designed to overcome the challenges of accessing traditional mental health care.
-They both connect users with licensed mental health care professionals.
-However, each platform’s provider, treatment, and payment options vary enough that one could be a better fit for you than the other.
+Grow Therapy and BetterHelp are two online therapy platforms designed to overcome the challenges of accessing traditional mental health care, providing those in need of support with a way to connect with licensed mental health care professionals.
+However, each platform’s provider, treatment, and payment options are different, which means one could be a better fit for you than the other.

-A deeper look at Grow Therapy vs. BetterHelp highlights these platforms’ similarities, but more importantly, the differences so you can determine which option fast tracks you to the care you need at a price that works for your budget.
+Let’s take a deeper look at Grow Therapy vs. BetterHelp, so that you can determine which option fast tracks you to the care you need at a price that works for your budget.

 What is Grow Therapy?

 Grow Therapy is an online therapy platform designed to connect people with licensed therapists within their region and insurance network.
-The platform is easy to use, generating a list of providers from which you can make an appointment directly through the platform.
-There are additional filters as well, such as therapist specialty, gender, and identity to ensure you find the right therapist for you.
+The platform is easy to use, generating a list of providers and allowing you to make an appointment directly through the platform.
+Users can access additional filters, such as specialty, gender, and identity to ensure they find the right therapist.

-Finding a therapist with Grow Therapy starts with three simple questions: your state, insurance or payment preference, including cash, and the broad reason you’re seeking therapy.
+Finding a therapist with Grow Therapy is simple.
+All you need to do is input your state, insurance or payment preference, including cash, and the broad reason you’re seeking therapy.
 You can also select whether you’d rather be seen virtually or in-person.

-From there, you’re given a list of potential providers licensed in your state that meet your needs, which can include everyone from clinical social workers and marriage and family therapists to psychiatrists who can manage medication.
+From there, you’re given a list of different types of providers licensed in your state that meet your needs, which can include clinical social workers, marriage and family therapists, nurse practitioners and psychiatrists who can manage medication.

-The results of your search also give you access to provider bios, where they list their therapeutic methods and specialties.
+The results of your search also give you access to provider bios, which list the practitioners’ therapeutic methods and specialties.
 You can further narrow down your choice of therapists by using a robust set of filters that include:

 Grow Therapy goes beyond making connections by also handling booking, billing, and navigating insurance claims for you.
 Additionally, you can instantly see therapist availability, with the option to book within two days or less with many providers.